DataDog/hiring-engineers/answers.md

 Link:
 https://app.datadoghq.com/infrastructure/map?host=3443516844&fillby=avg%3Acpuutilization&sizeby=avg%3Anometric&groupby=availability-zone&nameby=aws_id&nometrichosts=false&tvMode=false&nogrouphosts=true&palette=green_to_orange&paletteflip=true&node_type=host

-To install MongoDB from the Host Map, click on Integrations >> Integrations from the DD home page sidebar.
+To start the MongoDB's install process, from the Host Map, go to the sidebar and click on Integrations >> Integrations.
 This link directs the user to a page with a list of integration options.
-From here, one can search for MongoDB and follow the configuration steps.
+From here, search for MongoDB and follow the configuration steps.

 Screenshots:
 ![Alt text](/photos/db_installed.png?raw=true "MongoDB Integrations Page")